dain20000222/Author_verification/README.md

 ```bash
 pip install torch pandas transformers scikit-learn
 ```
-The Authorship Verification model can be executed using the bert_train.ipynb Jupyter notebook.
+Training the Authorship Verification model can be executed by each cell in order of the bert_train.ipynb Jupyter notebook.

 #### Running the demo code